-Find out more about supported housing and the Federation’s work to ensure that these services are understood and sustainably funded.
+Find out more about supported housing and our work to ensure it is understood and sustainably funded.

-Supported housing exists to ensure those with support needs can lead a healthy and fulfilling life within their own home and community.
+Supported housing exists so that those with support needs can lead a healthy and fulfilling life within their own home and community.

 It provides invaluable support for people with disabilities, homeless people, older people, people with mental health problems, people fleeing domestic violence and many others.
 Supported housing also helps ease the pressure on the NHS and care services.